 Your relation to the deceased:

-Often, flowers for the casket are selected by the immediate family only, with other relatives and close friends sending wreaths, hearts, customized tributes or cushions.
-If you are a friend / acquaintance or colleague, it is usually more appropriate to send a spray or sheaf arrangement as below.
+Often, flowers for the coffin are selected by the immediate family only, with other relatives and close friends sending wreaths, hearts, customised tributes or cushions.
+If you are a friend / acquaintance or colleague, it is usually more appropriate to send a bouquet or sheaf arrangement.

 The faith of the deceased:

 The funeral etiquette often varies greatly from faith to faith.
 To avoid any unintentional upsets, it is important to be sensitive to the faith of the deceased and their family before ordering funeral flowers.

 For example, whilst Catholic and Protestant Christians usually welcome all types of flower arrangements, it is not customary to send flowers to a Jewish funeral or to the family home during shiva (the first 7 days following the funeral), whilst for a Muslim funeral, it is considered good etiquette to seek consent from family members before sending flowers to an Islamic funeral.

 Should you like to view the styles, sizes and costs of flowers you may like to purchase ahead of the funeral, below is a list of our most trusted florists.